ViralTexts/gtr-clusters/clusters/18770212-sn82014805-HowToTreatInsectStings.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-te of pure compressed carbon
+e of pure compressed carbon
 raised to a red heat is placed, and it
 continues to burn there, without giving
 forth any disagreeable odor, for about